-Solubility data were found in database available in the literature [38,39] (Figure 5).
-For the purpose of the present work where both pure salt- and salt binary mixture-solutions have to be tested, such data have been employed just to discard all cases exhibiting a solubility in water lower than the NaCl one (which will represent our reference case) and to have an idea of the potential enhancement achievable at the saturation concentration.
+Solubility data were found in database available in the literature [36,37] and are reported in the supporting information section.
+For the purpose of the present work where both pure salt- and salt binary mixture-solutions have to be tested, such data have been employed just to discard all cases exhibiting solubility in water lower than the NaCl one (which is used as the reference case in this work) and to have an idea of the potential enhancement achievable at the saturation concentration.

-Moreover, it is worth noting that, when the salt saturation point allows to reach higher concentrations, as in the case of LiCl, the corresponding activity coefficients is also greatly enhanced thus ensuring a further enhance of the theoretical cell potential difference.
+Moreover, when the salt saturation point allows to reach higher concentrations, as in the case of LiCl, the corresponding activity coefficients is also greatly enhanced, thus ensuring a further increase of the theoretical cell potential difference.